yunliUNC/HPRep/README.md

 * tune_sample_2 - the sample name of other tuning sample, excluding .normalized.txt (see below)
 * chr_count - same as previous
 * bin_size - same as previous
+* binning_range - same as previous
 * output_name - name of the study, used for final output naming
-* seed - sets the tuning seed for reproducibility
+* seed - tuning seed for reproducibility

 The first step of the process tunes the smoothing parameter.
 The user specifies which samples to use for tuning.
 It is recommended to use samples that are NOT biological replicates.
 Note: the sample name should NOT include .normalized.txt.